1. Watch a Baseball Game at Kaufman Stadium

 - The Roasterie does not have a food menu, but there is a small selection of breakfast sandwiches from Baked in Kansas City.
-The veggie burrito and ham, egg, and cheese sandwich are delicious.
+We recommend the veggie burrito (pictured left) and ham, egg, and cheese sandwich.

 5. Bird Around KC

 - Birds, battery operated scooters, are new to the Kansas City area, arriving in July 2018.
-Everywhere people zoom by on Birds, but finding a pair of unoccupied Birds is hard.
+Everywhere people zoom by on Birds, but finding a pair of unoccupied scooters is difficult.
 There are many single, damaged, low battery, or in use Birds.
-It made our day finding two available Birds a couple blocks from each other.
+It made our day finding 2 available Birds a couple blocks from each other.

 6. See a Concert at CrossroadsKC